James M. StewartGood Citizenship Award

-Interested Scouts or Scouters should contact The Jimmy Stewart Museum to receive a copy of the workbook.
+Interested Scouts or Scouters should contact The Jimmy Stewart Museum or go to the Jimmy Stewart Store Online Store to receive a copy of the workbook.
 The price of the workbook is $6.00 which includes shipping.
 Scouts can send a check in that amount to:

 Once the required work has been done, the application form from the workbook, the quiz and the 500 word essay should be sent to the Museum.
 After being approved by our Mr. Kennedy you will be notified and your patch and /or medal will then be sent.
-The price of the patch is $4.00, and the medal is $7.50.
-Please add $1.00 for each item ordered to cover shipping.
+The price of the patch is $5.99, and the medal is $10.99.
+Please add $1.00 for each item ordered plus shipping.
 Again, a check may be sent to the Museum.

 Jimmy Stewart was born in Indiana, PA and grew up with a background in scouting.
 He remained involved with scouting throughout his adult life.
 It is hoped that the values of the Boy Scouts that were shared by Jimmy Stewart will become ingrained in each recipient of The James M. Stewart Good Citizenship Award.